 Since prostate cancer is the second leading cause of cancer death in men, this article is one you should read.
 There has been some controversy of late about how often, at what age, and who should have a PSA test.
 Let’s get the answer to the question: is a PSA test for prostate cancer right for you?

-The PSA test, or prostate specific antigen, has been the most accepted screening tool used for decades.
-PSA is a blood test that measures the level of the protein, prostate specific antigen, for the possible presence of cancer.
-This test has saved many lives over the years, but it does have some drawbacks.
+The PSA test, or prostate specific antigen, is the most accepted screening tool used for early prostate detection for decades.
+PSA is a blood test that measures the level of the substance secreted by prostate cancer cells.
+This test has saved hundreds of thousands of lives over the years, but it does have some drawbacks.

 Benefits of the PSA